KrissinaW/Crowdfunding_ETL/README.md

  ChatGPT by OpenAI, version GPT-4, accessed June 2024.
 Available from: https://www.openai.com/chatgpt

- -Chat GPT 4 was used in helping fix errors that were coming up in my SQL Query and other code needed for this project.
+ -Chat GPT 4 was used in helping fix errors that were coming up in SQL Query and other code needed for this project.